SCCapstone/Pollinate/README.md

 To run this project...

-1.  `Mkdir Pollinate` on your desktop
+1.  `mkdir Pollinate` on your desktop
 2.  `git clone https://github.com/SCCapstone/Pollinate.git` inside Pollinate
 3.  `npm install` in main folder
 4.  `npm install` in client folder (edited)